vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 time-sensitive per se, it was complex and high-context, and took longer than expected, but given the high-context nature, I deemed it best to complete it rather than leave it at an awkward checkpoint.

+## 2026-04-21: skipped jogging and strength exercises

+On Tuesday 2026-04-21, I did hand gripper exercises but skipped jogging and strength exercises.
+The goal was to move my whole daily cycle to earlier, something I have been struggling with in the context of long and intense days.
+I was already a little late as a result of my morning and early afternoon tasks each taking a little more time than anticipated, and doing jogging and strength exercises would have added not just the time of doing them but also the additional gap between exercise and meal.